FlowMap: High-Quality Camera Poses, Intrinsics, and Depth via Gradient Descent: Ablations and Analysis

-Since FlowMap is differentiable and provides gradients for any depth-estimating neural network, it is compatible with both randomly initialized neural networks and pre-trained priors.
+\myparagraph{Pre-training Depth and Correspondence Networks (Q3)} Since FlowMap is differentiable and provides gradients for any depth-estimating neural network, it is compatible with both randomly initialized neural networks and pre-trained priors.
 Learned priors can come from optimization on many scenes, from existing depth estimation models, or from a combination of the two.
 In practice, starting with a pre-trained prior leads to significantly faster convergence, as illustrated in Fig.~\ref{fig:prior}.
 Note that pre-training and generalization are uniquely enabled by the proposed feed-forward reparameterizations of depth, focal length, and poses.